binkley/homebrewery-files/witch.md

 #### Level 3: Trusted Wisdom

+Your hearth skills or your personality border on the supernatural.

-You gain proficiency in your choice of the Medicine or Persuasion skill.
+You gain proficiency in your choice of the _Medicine_ or _Persuasion_ skill.
 If you are already proficient in the chosen skill, your proficiency bonus is doubled for any ability check you make that uses that skill.

-#### Level 3: Honey-tongued

-Your natural personality borders on the supernatural.

-You gain proficiency in the _Persuasion_ skill.
-If you're already proficient in it, your proficiency bonus is doubled for any ability check you make with it using your **expertise**.

 #### Level 3: Mother Spells